Bolzano Cathedral

-The cathedral Maria Himmelfahrt (German for the Assumption of Mary) is the parish church of the South Tyrolean capital Bolzano and cathedral of the Diocese of Bozen-Brixen.
+Bolzano Cathedral (Duomo di Bolzano, Bozner Dom), or the Cathedral of the Assumption of Mary (Cattedrale di Santa Maria Assunta, Dom Maria Himmelfahrt) is the parish church of Bolzano, capital of South Tyrol, and cathedral of the Diocese of Bozen-Brixen.
 While the Bishop has resided in Bozen since 1964, the cathedral and the cathedral chapter remain in Brixen.
-Maria Himmelfahrt is therefore with Brixen Cathedral co-cathedral of the diocese.
+Bolzano Cathedral is therefore with Brixen Cathedral co-cathedral of the diocese.

 History

-According to the 14th-century Bozner Chronicle (Bozner Chronik), the first parish church Maria Himmelfahrt of Bozen was consecrated in 1180 and built in Romanesque style.
+According to the 14th-century Bozner Chronicle (Bozner Chronik), the first parish church of Bozen was consecrated in 1180 and built in Romanesque style.
 According to legend, a Bozner coachman found a miraculous shrine of Mary, Mother of God at the later location of the church.
 This figure, known as Liebe Frau vom Moos (German Our Lady of the Bog), is said to have been in the marshland of the Eisack, whose riverbed was then much closer to the cathedral than it is today.
 Dating from the 12th century, the statue is housed in the baroque Chapel of Grace behind the high altar of the church.
 The mediaeval church was built on the remains of an early Christian basilica from the 6th century.